1. Home

 Windows authentication is typically used with Active Directory structure where web server with TaskControl is part of an AD domain as well as the client computers accessing TaskControl website.
 It is possible in special circumstances to create local account on the webserver with same user and password combination as on the local computer.

-Local user
+Local user (Form)

 TaskControl can be deployed with local users storing password in TaskControl database.
 This implementation is not recommneded due to lower level of security.